Sayinore/ComputerCraft-Miner/README.md

 #ComputerCraft-Miner
-Mine program with Depth-first search in ComputerCraft
+Mining program with Depth-first search in ComputerCraft

 #Features
 - Get all the minerals you can see in the mine road, and fill the air blocks with any block you want after digging mineral blocks